 |Job Type||Permanent Exempt|

 Applicants are encouraged to apply immediately as this continuous posting can close anytime, but no sooner than January 27, 2020. .

-The Department of Public Health (DPH) is looking to procure a temporary exempt, Category 18 (up to three (3) years) candidate to fill a 1070 IS Project Director- Ambulatory & Outpatient Applications Manager role on the DPH Information Technology Epic Maintenance and Support Team.
+The Department of Public Health (DPH) is looking to procure a permanent exempt, Category 18 (up to three (3) years) candidate to fill a 1070 IS Project Director- Ambulatory & Outpatient Applications Manager role on the DPH Information Technology Epic Maintenance and Support Team.

 Under the direction of the EHR Epic Program Director, the Epic Ambulatory & Outpatient Applications Manager will manage an IT and workflow team and will be the central contact person for Epic Ambulatory and other specialty module application teams.
 These specialty modules include EpicCare Nephrology, Bones Orthopaedics, Kaleidoscope Ophthalmology, Wisdom Dental, Behavioral Health, and more.
 The Epic Ambulatory & Outpatient Applications Manager is also responsible for all aspects of support of the EpicCare Link application and related management of the relationship with third-party partners out of the DPH Network accessing Epic tools.
 Epic Ambulatory & Outpatient Applications Manager works closely with the other Workstream IT Managers and operational teams to identify changes required in current workflow, system design, build, and long-term support.
 The manager will also translate these needs into functional solutions within the teams they manage.

 The Epic Ambulatory & Outpatient Applications Manager oversees coordination between applications, facilitates regular integrated workgroups, follows implementation timelines and strategies relating to outpatient applications and maintains outpatient application related documentation.
 This position also develops, defines, and coordinates functions and activities among a variety of divisions and systems across SFDPH and affiliate organizations in specific references to Primary Care, Specialty Care, and third-party partners.
 This requires cross collaboration with internal SFDPH Operational Groups.